-- 1. Prepare a report in accordance with SAS 75, as amended, to be submitted to the hospital (with a copy mailed by the auditing firm to the Health Services Cost Review Commission) summarizing the procedures performed and the results.
-Prepare the report in accordance with the following specific report format instructions. - After the "Report of Independent Public Accountants", each step will be detailed in the following manner: - i.
-Reference specific audit step - ii.
-State the procedures performed to accomplish each audit step. - iii.
-Summarize your audit findings for each step. - 2.
-This report is to be filed with the Commission 140 days after the end of the hospital's fiscal year
+- 1. Prepare a report in accordance with the Statement on Auditing Standards No. 75 (SAS 75), as amended, to be submitted to the hospital (with a copy mailed by the auditing firm to the Health Services Cost Review Commission) summarizing the procedures performed and the results.
+Prepare the report in accordance with the following specific report format instructions. - After the "Report of Independent Public Accountants," each step will be detailed in the following manner: - Reference specific audit step - State the procedures performed to accomplish each audit step. - Summarize your audit findings for each step. - 2.
+This report is to be filed with the Commission 140 days after the end of the hospital's fiscal year.